German Limited Partnership (GmbH & Co. KG)

 Founding a GmbH & Co.
 KG

-Since this is a case of two companies, as already mentioned, you must first found a GmbH and then in a second step, found a KG in which the GmbH is a participating shareholder.
-However, both foundings can be carried out in a joint notary consultation to save costs.
+Since this is a case of two companies first a GmbH must be founded and then in a second step, a KG can be founded in which the GmbH is a participating shareholder.
+However, both foundations can be carried out in a joint notary consultation to save costs.

 Here must be differentiated between the two types of shareholder in the KG: the general partner and the limited partner.